PNixx/clickhouse-activerecord/README.md

 1. Install base dependencies by running `bundle install`
 2. Install multiple ActiveRecord environments by running `appraisal` (or `bundle exec appraisal`)
+3. Create a test database by running `clickhouse-client --query "CREATE DATABASE IF NOT EXISTS test"`
-3. Run tests for all supported ActiveRecord versions by running `appraisal rake spec`, or for a specific version by running `appraisal activerecord-6 rake spec` for ActiveRecord 6, etc.
+4. Run tests for all supported ActiveRecord versions by running `appraisal rake spec`, or for a specific version by running `appraisal activerecord-6 rake spec` for ActiveRecord 6, etc.

 ## Contributing